-- Work with School Community Relations to communicate District Capital/Permanent Improvement projects. - Continue to engage the steering committee and our community with phase II of the Master Facilities Plan to develop a comprehensive plan in addressing the facility needs of the district - Work with School Community Relations to develop a series of communications and interactions with parents around Digital Health and Wellness as well as Canvas and Home Access.
+- Work with School Community Relations to communicate District Capital/Permanent Improvement projects. - Continue to engage and inform the steering committee and our community as we implement the recommendations of the Master Facilities Plan - Work with School Community Relations to develop a series of communications and interactions with parents around Technology Highlights and Parent Access to district technology tools.